 It can be overwhelming to determine if you are getting all of the benefits that you are entitled to recover following a workplace injury.
 A skilled workers’ compensation attorney can guide you through the process of seeking benefits and assist you in ensuring that you are adequately compensated.Schedule a Consultation with a Work Injury Lawyer in Orange County

-The attorneys at the Law Office of Joseph Richards are adept at handling workers’ compensation cases and work tirelessly to assist injured workers.
+The attorneys at Law Office of Joseph Richards, P.C. are adept at handling workers’ compensation cases and work tirelessly to assist injured workers.
 We have offices in Orange and Riverside Counties and represent injured workers in Santa Ana, Costa Mesa, Anaheim, Irvine, Moreno Valley, Corona, Temecula, El Centro, Long Beach, San Bernardino, Fontana, Rancho Cucamonga, and San Diego.
 We also represent claimants in other cities in Orange, Riverside, Imperial, Los Angeles, San Bernardino, and San Diego Counties.
 Contact us at (844) 562-2667 or via our online form to set up a consultation.